stevehjohn/Turbo/README.md

 # Turbo

-An editor that is an homage to the old Borland Turbo Pascal days.
+A homage to the old Borland Turbo Pascal days.